-- 3 Basis of Preparation and Significant Accounting Policies (continued) - 3.2 Significant Accounting Policies (continued)
+3 Basis of Preparation and Significant Accounting Policies (continued)

 a) Basis of Consolidation (continued)

 i) Investment in Subsidiary Companies

 Subsidiaries are entities controlled by the Company.
 Control is achieved when the Company:

 - has power over the investee; - is exposed, or has rights to variable returns from its involvement with the investee; and - has the ability to use its power to effect its returns.